Raffaelbdl/dreamerv2/README.md

 # DreamerV2 JAX+Haiku
 An implementation of DreamerV2 written in JAX and Haiku.
 Preliminary experimental result are provided for the MinAtar testbed as a proof of concept.
+Please see https://github.com/kenjyoung/dreamerv2_JAX for a newer version with more features.

 ## Usage
 Using this repo requires JAX, Haiku, NumPy and OpenAI gym.
 The included config.json file specifies an experiment in MinAtar which will also require installation of MinAtar.
 A new training run can be performed with a command like the following: